WGLab/LinkedSV/README.md

 The BEDPE format was defined by BEDtools (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
 It can be used to concisely describe disjoint genome features, such as structural variations.
 We did not use BED format because BED format does not allow inter-chromosomal feature definitions.

-The `prefix.filtered_large_svcalls.bedpe` file contains one SV per line with the following tab-delimited columns:
+The SV call file contains one SV per line with the following tab-delimited columns:

 |Column|Description|
 |:----|:-----------------------------------------|